-NORFOLK, Va. - A Virginia Beach man has been arrested after threatening Senator Mark Warner on Tuesday.
+NORFOLK, Va. - A Virginia Beach man has been sentenced to four years behind bars after threatening Senator Mark Warner in February 2019.

 The man, Anthony Butkiewicz III, was said to have left several threatening voicemails at Senator Warner’s Richmond office that escalated violently.

 Butkiewicz was charged last week with a single-count indictment with threatening to assault Warner, with intent to impede, intimidate, and interfere with Warner while he was engaged in the performance of his official duties.

 Butkiewicz's first threat against Warner demanded that the senator hold a town hall meeting in Norfolk where, the defendant said, “I would personally like to stand face to face with you and I will punch you in the jaw!
 And you can lock me up and put me in jail, my friend!
 I ain’t got a problem with it."

 After threatening the senator with assault and battery, Butkiewicz added, "[S]tick your head between your f*****g legs and kiss your a** goodbye because we’ve got a bullet right for your ear!”